getdozer/dozer-samples/usecases/kafka-clickstream/README.md

 ## Conclusion

 This project demonstrates a basic setup for capturing and processing clickstream data using Dozer and Redpanda.
 It can be extended and customized to suit more complex use cases.
+The real-time analytics page provides a live view of the processed data, enabling you to gain immediate insights into user behavior.